KittyCAD/modeling-app/docs/kcl/std.md

 {
 	// The arc angle (in degrees) to place the repetitions.
 Must be greater than 0.
 	arcDegrees: number,
 	// The axis around which to make the pattern.
-This is a 3D vector.
+This is a 2D vector.
-	axis: [number, number, number],
+	axis: [number, number],
 	// The center about which to make th pattern.
 This is a 3D vector.
 	center: [number, number, number],
 	// The number of repetitions.
 Must be greater than 0.
 This excludes the original entity.
 For example, if `repetitions` is 1, the original entity will be copied once.